grab-a-byte/blog/content/posts/10-functional-syntax-holding-it-back.md

 ### Gleam
 Gleam is a really interesting language in that it uses the Erlang BEAM Virtual Machine.
 Erlang is a well known functional language that has been around for many many years (since 1986!) and currently sits at position 99 on the languish website, again a fairly notable achievement given it's functional and white-spaced nature.

 The reason I mention Erlang is because Gleam is a language that had it's Version 1.0 release on the 4th March 2024 and has skyrocketed up to position 174 in the Languish website.
-While that may not seem impressive, it still puts it in the top 50% of all languages tracked and it is less than double the language built for the platform it runs on!
+While that may not seem impressive, it still puts it in the top 50% of all languages tracked and it is less than double the language that was built for the platform it runs on!
 Not too shabby for a new language.
 But also if we take a look at a sample of Gleam code:

 ```gleam
 import gleam/io